-Attention is a cognitive process in which the mind focuses on a specific stimulus or stimuli from the environment, ignoring other environmental stimuli (Boardman et al., 2023).
-Thus, the attention a stimulus receives reflects the cognitive load required to process it (Scott & Hand, 2016).
-According to the theory of visual marketing attention (Wedel & Pieters, 2008), when people look at marketing stimuli, visual attention is guided by a combination of top-down and bottom-up factors.
-Top-down factors are primarily relevant to personal characteristics such as mentality, motivation, expectations, and user goals and refer to the internal direction of attention (Scott & Hand, 2016).
-These factors are also called goal-driven because visual attention is drawn more to stimuli related to the user's behavioral goal (Huang et al., 2021).
+Attention is a cognitive process in which mind is focused on a specific stimulus or stimuli from the environment and other environmental stimuli are ignored (Boardman et al., 2023).
+Thus, the amount of attention a stimulus receives reflects the cognitive load required to process it (Scott & Hand, 2016).
+According to the theory of visual marketing attention (Wedel & Pieters, 2008), when people look at marketing stimuli, visual attention is guided by a combination of top-down factors and bottom-up factors.
+Top-down factors are primarily relevant to personal characteristics such as mentality, motivation, expectations, and goals of the user and refer to the internal direction of attention (Scott & Hand, 2016).
+These factors are also called goal-driven because visual attention is drawn more to stimuli that are related to the user's behavioral goal (Huang et al., 2021).
 Furthermore, if participants are given research tasks, a top-down approach explains the guidance of visual attention (Hwang et al., 2009).
-If the bottom-up factors are related to the characteristics of the visual stimuli the person looks at, they are called stimulusdriven (Cortinas et al., 2019).
+If the bottom-up factors are related to the characteristics of the visual stimuli that the person looks at, they are called stimulus-driven (Cortinas et al., 2019).
 Therefore, in a website page, features such as size, shape, content, bright colors, and the position of an image are bottom-up factors affecting people's attention (Meißner et al., 2019).
-It is worth noting that limited research has investigated the interaction between top-down and bottom-up attention in users' online shopping.
-Thus, future research will enable researchers to explore this aspect further (Boardman et al., 2023).
+It is worth noting that limited research has investigated the interaction between top-down and bottom-up attention in users' online shopping, thus future research will enable researchers to investigate this aspect further (Boardman et al., 2023).

 In addition to the mentioned theory, the Visual Hierarchy Model (Faraday, 2000) believes that the position of elements on a web page affects the visual attention of users, and the elements placed at the top of the page are considered more important.
-The meaning of position of an image is the location of that image in the vertical orientation (up and down) and horizontal orientation (right, middle, and left) on a website page (Sulikowski et al., 2021).
+The meaning of the position of an image is the location of that image in the vertical orientation (up and down) and horizontal orientation (right, middle and left) on a website page (Sulikowski et al., 2021).
 According to Still (2017), the spatial position of images can predict customers' visual attention.
-In this regard, the research results of Espigares-Jurado et al. (2020) revealed that the main pictures placed at the top of the hotel reservation website attract more visual attention than the photos at the bottom.
+In this regard, the results of the research of Espigares-Jurado et al. (2020) revealed that the main images placed at the top of the hotel reservation website attract more visual attention than the photos at the bottom of the website.
 Sulikowski et al. (2021) also reported in their research that the upper positions (first and second) of a vertical layout attract more visual attention.
-By contrast, the results of Goodrich's research (2010) displayed that people pay more attention to online advertisements in low than high positions.
-The research results of Muñoz-Leiva et al. (2021) also showed that the fixed image of the room on the hotel reservation website in the upper proper position attracts more attention.
-However, the research results of Li et al. (2018) demonstrated that customers' attention is focused on the books on the top and left side of the website.
-Schröter et al. (2021) research showed that clothing images presented by human models and located in the upper middle area were visited by more participants.
-The research results of Boardman & McCormick (2019) also showed that human models are the features of product presentation attracting the most attention on clothing sales websites.
+By contrast, the results of Goodrich's research (2010) displayed that people pay more attention to online advertisements in low positions than in high positions.
+The research results of Muñoz-Leiva et al. (2021) also showed that the fixed image of the room on the hotel reservation website in the upper right position attracts more attention.
+However, the research results of Li et al. (2018) demonstrated that customers' attention is focused on the books that are on the top and left side of the website.
+The results of Schröter et al.'s (2021) research showed that clothing images presented by human models and located in the upper middle area were visited by more participants.
+The research results of Boardman & Mccormick (2019) also showed that human models are the features of product presentation attracting the most attention on clothing sales websites.